gVguy/nm-cleanup/README.md

 # Node Modules Cleanup

-`nm-cleanup` is a customizable Node.js CLI tool designed to remove unnecessary directories from outdated projects.
+`nm-cleanup` is a customizable Node.js CLI tool designed to remove unnecessary directories from *outdated* projects.

 ![Screen recording of the example program run](https://s1.gifyu.com/images/S1YI4.gif)

-## Why?
+## Why

 Over time, projects accumulate unnecessary files and folders, especially large directories like `node_modules` that can take up significant disk space.
 When projects are no longer actively maintained or used, these directories become redundant, but you don't want to waste time on manually identifying and removing them.

-`nm-cleanup` automates this process, saving you time and effort.
+`nm-cleanup` helps automate this process, saving you time and effort.
 It scans your directories, identifies unused or outdated project folders, and cleans up unnecessary files (like `node_modules`), freeing up valuable disk space.

 The tool provides various options allowing to define what to clean up, which makes it suitable for a wide range of cleanup tasks beyond just `node_modules`.